Angel-A15/AA-Calendar-Editer/README.md

 * Added html elements that correspong with the existing CSS style selectors

-* Connected the HTML doc with a JS script; added functons composed of traditional JS and JQuery to add:
+* Linked the HTML doc to the JS file; added functons composed of traditional JS and JQuery to add:
   * current date
   * time block event colors